RaviTeja110820/aws/Tomcat Server Installation/Readme.md

     # ./startup.sh       # to start the tomcat server
     # ./shutdown.sh      # to stop the tomcat server
    ```
 4. The default port for tomcat server is 8080, and also if we run jenkins in same instance its default port will be also 8080. so to not cause any issue we will change the port of Tomcat server to 8090.
 Change port number in conf/server.xml file under tomcat home.
+Now also add a rule in instance security Group that coustm tcp - 8090 Anywhere
    ```console
    # cd /opt/tomcat/conf      # update port number in the "connecter port" field in server.xml & restart tomcat after configuration update
    # cd /opt/tomcat/bin